hifaz1012/RAG-Data-Pipeline/adf-aiml-pipeline/README.md

 E.g python data_preparation.py --config config_test.json --njobs=1 --form-rec-resource "doc-intelligence-singhealth1" --form-rec-key "xxxxx" --form-rec-use-layout --embedding-model-endpoint "https://test-openai-swe-central1.openai.azure.com/openai/deployments/text-embedding-ada-002/embeddings?api-version=2023-06-01-preview" --embedding-model-key "xxxxx"

 # Features Pending for Development
--  Incremental copy of documents from sharepoint and incremental indexing in AI Search using Audit Table in Azure SQLDB for tracking (The current pipeline supports full load, so delete index and recreate index if new documents are added to sharepoint)
+-  Incremental copy of documents from sharepoint and incremental indexing in AI Search using Audit Table in Azure SQLDB for tracking new and updated documents (The current pipeline supports full load, so delete index and recreate index if new documents are added to sharepoint)
-- Current Authentication to AI services is key based, refactor code to use managed identities (for deployment in HCC)
+- Current Authentication to AI services is key based, refactor code to use Managed Identities (for deployment in HCC)
-- Testing of ML Pipeline using Managed Private VNET setup https://learn.microsoft.com/en-us/azure/machine-learning/how-to-managed-network?view=azureml-api-2&tabs=azure-cli (for deployment in HCC)
+- Testing of ML Pipeline using Azure ML Managed Private VNET setup https://learn.microsoft.com/en-us/azure/machine-learning/how-to-managed-network?view=azureml-api-2&tabs=azure-cli (for deployment in HCC)